-The state of California takes tax debt seriously.
+The state of California takes back taxes seriously.
 If you live or work in California and fail to pay your state taxes in full and on- time, the local government has several ways to try to get that money from you.
 One is to issue a state tax lien.
 Since tax liens can have a detrimental effect on your credit and finances, it’s best to have one removed as soon as possible.
 Here are your options for doing so.

 If you’re delinquent on your taxes, the state will send you a number of official notices detailing how much you owe and when you must pay that amount by.
 If you fail to pay your debt, the Franchise Tax Board can then file a lien on your property through your county’s recorder’s office.
 This lien lasts until you pay your owed taxes plus any associated interest, penalties, and fees.
 It will expire if 10 years have passed and the state has not extended the lien.
 Liens become public record and can show up on your credit report.